 The site is free of major environmental constraints.
 There are no likely environmental effects associated with the future development of the land that cannot be suitably mitigated through detailed design development.

-The following section assesses the potential environmental impacts of the Planning Proposal.
-This assessment is informed by a suite of technical investigations that accompany the Planning Proposal.
+This section assesses potential environmental impacts of the amended planning proposal.
+This assessment is informed by a suite of technical investigations that accompany the amended planning proposal.

 8.3.1.
 Built Form and Context

 Building Height and Tower Form